Start a Ships & Boats Trading Business in Dubai

 From a financial perspective, the UAE offers a compelling environment.
 There is no personal income tax, and qualifying free zone businesses benefit from a competitive corporate tax framework.
 Re-export opportunities further amplify commercial potential, with GCC neighbours, East African nations, and South Asian markets all accessible from Dubai with relative logistical ease and favourable customs arrangements.

-What the Ships and Boats Trading Licence Covers
+What the Ships and Boats Trading License Covers

 Activity Code 4763.94 falls under the Trading category and permits the buying and selling of ships, boats, and related marine vessels.
-The licence is issued as a Trading Licence through Dubai South Business Hub Free Zone, one of the UAE's most accessible and business-friendly free zone environments.
+The license is issued as a Trading License through Dubai South Business Hub Free Zone, one of the UAE's most accessible and business-friendly free zone environments.

-The licence is well suited to marine equipment importers, vessel brokers, boat dealerships, and international traders who want a UAE base for regional distribution.
+The license is well suited to marine equipment importers, vessel brokers, boat dealerships, and international traders who want a UAE base for regional distribution.

 International marine traders seeking a tax-efficient re-export hub with access to GCC and wider regional markets